decimozs/jumpforce/README.md

 <!-- ABOUT THE PROJECT -->
 🧐 About The Project

-This is my first project in python, I built this project to get more familliarized with the way how object oriented programming works in python, in short, this is a practice thatto improve my proficiency in python.
+This is my first project in python, I built this project to get more familliarized with the way how object oriented programming works in python, in short, this is a practice to improve my proficiency in python.